davidedepp/davidedepp-android-beacons/documentation/index.md

 Don't forget to replace the `[YOUR_APP_PACKAGE_NAME]` with your app's package name, e.g. *com.companyname.app*, and you can read [Radius Networks' docs](http://altbeacon.github.io/android-beacon-library/configure.html) on this topic as well.

-See this example app for usage: TiBeacons Example App

-Become an iBeacon:
+Become an iBeacon: (only Nexus 9, Nexus 6, Samsung SM-G900F e SM-G900V)

 	var janusbeacons = require("com.alfonsojanus.beacons");